serpapi/code-challenge/README.md

 ***

-## CHALLENGE MET
+# CHALLENGE MET

-Fast and lightweight implementation:
+## Implementation

+Fast and lightweight implementation; with Nokogiri, Thor and ActiveSupport as dependencies; that 3rd is only used for message formatting.

 + No HTTP calls -> the documents to parse are already provided in `files/`
 + No JS execution required: thumbnails image source extraction is done by a REGEX, otherwise would have required something like selenium, capybara-webkit...